forensant/pakiki-frontend-gtk/README.md

 One of the reasons for developing this is to give back to the community.
 I want to help people who are new to pentesting, while still having 99% of what experienced pentesters need day to day.

-Feedback would be greatly appreciated.
+Given it is still under heavy development, the file formats (both projects and settings) may change, and there may be many bugs in the pre-release builds.
+Early feedback would be greatly appreciated though.

 ## Installation
 Download from the latest release from [https://github.com/pipeline/proximity-frontend-gtk/releases](https://github.com/pipeline/proximity-frontend-gtk/releases)